RYFN/cordova-lookback/README.md

 Methods will be accessable on the window.Lookback object.

-Utilizes Lookback HD - **NOT** suitable for deployment to app store, use for testing only.
-If you wish to deploy to the App Store, use the "Safe" framework instead of the "HD" one.
-(I'll make the cordova plugin configure this automatically once I figure out how).
+Utilizes Lookback Safe, which will not record with as good framerate as Lookback HD, but can freely be deployed to AppStore.
+(I'll make the cordova plugin automatically choose the correct plugin variant (HD or Safe) depending on build configuration once I figure out how).

 Install
 -------